Maneuvering Characteristics Augmentation System: Scrutiny

 The MCAS came under scrutiny following the fatal crashes of Lion Air Flight 610 and Ethiopian Airlines Flight 302 soon after takeoff.
 The Boeing 737 MAX global fleet was grounded by all airlines and operators, and a number of functional issues were raised.

 The MCAS deflects the horizontal stabilizer four times farther than was stated in the initial safety analysis document.
 Due to the amount of trim the system applies to the horizontal stabilizer, aerodynamic forces resist pilot control effort to raise the nose.
 As long as the faulty AOA readings persist, a human pilot "can quickly become exhausted trying to pull the column back".
 In addition, switches for the horizontal stabilizer trim assist now serve a shared purpose of turning off automated systems such as MCAS as well as the trim buttons on the yoke, whereas in previous 737 models each could be switched off independently.
 In simulator sessions, pilots were stunned by the substantial effort needed to manually crank the trim wheel out of its nose down setting when the trim assist was deactivated.

 Boeing CEO Dennis Muilenburg has stated that there was "no surprise, or gap, or unknown here or something that somehow slipped through a certification process."
 On April 29, 2019, he stated the design of the aircraft was not flawed and reiterated that it was designed per Boeing's standards.
 In a May 29 interview with CBS, Boeing admitted that it had botched the software implementation and lamented the poor communications.

 On September 26, the National Transportation Safety Board criticized Boeing's inadequate testing of the 737 MAX, and pointed out that Boeing made erroneous assumptions on pilots' response to alerts in 737 MAX, triggered by activation of MCAS due to a faulty signal from an angle-of-attack sensor.

-The Joint Authorities Technical Review (JATR), a team commissioned by the FAA for 737 MAX investigation, concluded that FAA failed to properly review MCAS.
-Boeing failed to provide adequate and updated technical information regarding the MCAS system to FAA during Boeing 737 Max certification process, and had not carried out a thorough verification by stress-testing of the MCAS system.
+The Joint Authorities Technical Review (JATR), a team commissioned by the FAA for 737 MAX investigation, concluded that the FAA failed to properly review MCAS.
+Boeing failed to provide adequate and updated technical information regarding the MCAS system to the FAA during the Boeing 737 Max certification process, and had not carried out a thorough verification by stress-testing of the MCAS system.

 On October 18, Boeing turned over a discussion from 2016 between two employees that revealed prior issues with the MCAS system.

 Boeing's own internal design guidelines related to the 737 MAX's development stated that the system should "not have any objectionable interaction with the piloting of the airplane" and "not interfere with dive recovery".
 The operation of MCAS violated those.